Street Fighter Anniversary Collection: Hyper Street Fighter II – The Anniversary Edition (2003)

 Each version of the characters plays exactly as they were featured in said game (albeit minor bugs/changes, such as Super Sagat's Tiger Shots and Vega's Wall Dive command), including the use of the same animation frames and voice actors.
 Players can pit a character from one version against another version from a different game (i.e.: "Champ" Ken vs. "Super" Cammy, "Normal" Guile vs. "Turbo" Chun-Li).
 Rules from each game apply when selecting one's roster (for example, one cannot choose the same character as the other player if both are playing on "Normal" or play as the four bosses).
 In the single-player game, all the opponents faced are in "Super T" mode.

 The fighting stages use the same backgrounds and graphics from Super Turbo but restore a few breakable elements not seen since the original Street Fighter II: the Fūrinkazan signs in Ryu's stage; the dual barrels and stack of boxes in Ken's stage; and the lamp from E. Honda's stage.
 The character endings are the same as Super Turbo.
 The game also allows the option to set between CPS, CPS II and arranged renditions of the game's soundtrack (the arranged versions were originally used for the FM Towns and 3DO versions of Super and Super Turbo respectively).
-When using the CPS orchestration, CPS-style music from the obscure Japanese Sharp X68000 port of Super Street Fighter II is used for the "New Challengers" and Akuma, as they were not present in the original CPS SFII trilogy and thus did not originally have any CPS arrangements.
-All bonus stages are removed, although curiously, the background music is retained and can be found in the gallery section of the main menu.
+When using the CPS orchestration, CPS-style music from the obscure Japanese X68000 port of Super Street Fighter II is used for the "New Challengers" and Akuma, as they were not present in the original CPS SFII trilogy and thus did not originally have any CPS arrangements.
+All bonus stages are removed, although the background music is retained and can be found in the gallery section of the main menu.

 In addition, the game also includes the opening and ending sequences from all five Street Fighter II games and an edited version of Street Fighter II: The Animated Movie as bonuses.